 Privacy Act): Unless your student signs the "Student Consent for Release of Information" form and checks the box for "Official Grade Reports," you won't receive information about your student's performance.
-This consent form is available in the Office of the Registrar, Lee Hall, second floor.
-Faculty and UMW staff are also restricted in the information they may share with you about how your student is doing in a particular course and other academic areas, even if you are financially responsible for the student.
-This is not a University policy.
+This consent form is available in the Office of the Registrar, 206 Lee Hall.
+Faculty and UMW staff are also restricted in the information they may share with you even if you are financially responsible for the student.
+This is not a UMW policy.
 This is a requirement of FERPA, a federal law.
-For more information about FERPA, visit the Office of the Registrar online at academics.umw.edu/registrar or the U.S. Department of Education online at ed.gov/policy/gen/guid/fpco/index.html.
+For more information about FERPA, visit at academics. umw.edu/registrar or the U.S. Department of Education online at ed.gov/policy/gen/guid/fpco/index.html

-Notification of Parents/Guardians: To the extent allowed by federal law, the dean of student life will contact parents or guardians of students who are found responsible through the judicial process for an intoxication violation, or who accumulate two minor alcohol violations\.
+Notification of Parents/Guardians: The Dean of Student Life will, to the extent allowed by federal law, contact the parents or guardians of students who are found responsible (through the judicial process) for an intoxication violation, drug policy violation, or when the student has accumulated two minor alcohol violations.\